 If you don’t find what you need, reach out with a general contact form.
 But the content of your message should focus on finding out who you can direct your questions/inquiries to about sponsorships.
 (Tip: Avoid pitching in the contact form – it can look spammy.)

 Write your pitch and send it via email

 Now that you’ve done all the pre-work, it’s time to pitch your idea.
 Here’s what I recommend including in your pitch email:

 - Share some of your “street cred” (awards, places you’ve been featured, etc.)

 - Discuss mutual benefit of working together

 - If you’ve published anything about their brand before, link to that content

 - Mention potential content promotion frequency and where you plan to share the content

 Discuss details with the potential sponsor

-Be open to feedback the possibility of adapting your ideas to fit your potential sponsor’s current focus.
-I’ve found that a willingness to compromise (within reason) goes a long way since brands you want to work might have other angles they want to pursue beyond those presented in your pitch.
+Be open to feedback the possibility of adapting your ideas to fit your potential YouTube sponsor’s focus.
+I’ve found that a willingness to compromise (within reason) goes a long way.
+Brands you want to work with might have other angles they want to pursue beyond those presented in your pitch.